Attitudes

 Do Australians consider pharmaceutical drug use to be a problem?

-When Australians were asked which drug they first think of when people talk about “a drug problem”, 2% chose pain-killers/pain-relievers/opioids, and 0.7% chose methadone/buprenorphine.
-Meth/amphetaminewas the drug most likely to be considered a problem (49%).
+When Australians were asked which drug they first think of when people talk about “a drug problem”, 4% chose pain-killers/pain-relievers/opioids, 0.7% chose methadone/buprenorphine and 0.5% chose tranquilisers/sleeping pills.
+Methamphetamine or amphetamine† was the drug most likely to be considered a problem (43%).

 Percentages may not tally to 100% due to rounding.